LinerSu/nyu-pl-sum19-rec/Class 09/README.md

     - Benefit: writing function / class that will work for many types of data.
 - Compilation Process
     - The type parameter annotations in generic classes and methods are only needed at compile time when the program is type checked.
-    - Once the compiler has determined that all generic classes are type safe,
+    - Once the compiler has determined that all generic classes are type safe, how to generate the code for generics?
 ### Templates in C++
 - Def. a feature of the C++ programming language that allows functions and classes to operate with generic types.
 - Declaring format: